fboes/js-toolshed/docs/no-jquery.md

 Your ressources for building stuff are:

-* [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/API) for exact API references
+* [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/API) for exact API references.
-* [Can I Use](http://caniuse.com/) for checking browser compatibility
+* [Can I Use](http://caniuse.com/) for checking browser compatibility.

+Keep in mind that most advanced stuff only works properly in Chrome, Firefox, Safari and IE9+.
+For older browsers you will find some polyfills in [jquery-legacy.js](../src/jquery-legacy.js).

 How to do stuff
 ---------------------

 Patrick Kunka summed up his experience in [A Year Without jQuery](http://blog.wearecolony.com/a-year-without-jquery/).
+You may also want to take a look at [YOU MIGHT NOT NEED JQUERY](http://youmightnotneedjquery.com/).

 ### Querying for elements